auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Science, Mathematics, and Humanities at Ball State University in Indiana.

 In retrospect, that class was my introduction to signals and communication theory.
-Even though while I was unravelling this puzzle, I basically thought of the plaintext tag as a signal, with the space of cryptographic state changes as the transmission medium.
+While I was unravelling this puzzle, I basically thought of the plaintext tag as a signal, with the space of cryptographic state changes as the transmission medium.
 I thought of a cryptographic hash function as some sort of exotic modem capable of guaranteeing the delivery of messages exactly in the most relevant situations and incapable of making any other guarantees